denten-books/plain-text/main.md

 of the 20th century, Russian and Italian formalists strove to break with Hegelian normative aesthetics by wedding literary criticism with descriptive linguistics.
 Seeing art as an economy of formal "devices" like rhyme and meter, the formalists downplayed the role of content and symbol.
-In this vein the Italian futurist Filippo Marinetti wrote about the "grotesque funeral" of romantic notions of beauty, and the rise of a new "geometric and mechanical splendor."
+In this vein, the Italian futurist Filippo Marinetti wrote about the "grotesque funeral" of romantic notions of beauty, and the rise of a new "geometric and mechanical splendor."
 His generation was instead "in love with matter," wanting "to